IAM keys

 Authentication

-For S3 ingest actions, you need the following information from the IAM key:
+To use an IAM key for S3 ingest actions, you need the following information:

 - Access key ID: IAM key ID